 The CCR refinery is located in Montreal, Quebec and processes anodes from two principal suppliers: the Horne smelter and the Altonorte smelter.
-Vale Inco NL's Sudbury operations also supply copper to CCR, but are expected to close their copper smelter later in 2017.
 The CCR refinery's products include LME registered grade-A copper cathodes, good delivery gold and silver bars, and other specialty metals and chemicals including selenium, tellurium, nickel sulphate and a concentrate of platinum group metals.